Updated: Nov 17

 There are a few assets that can provide passive income: buying real estate to rent it out and collecting monthly rent, dividend mutual funds, saving accounts, bonds, and dividend stocks.

-Let's look closer into stocks paying dividends.
+Let's look closer into stocks with the best dividends.

 Stocks with dividends are a great choice for those who want to invest to generate passive income.
 Dividend stocks distribute a portion of the company's earnings to investors on a regular basis.
 Most American dividend stocks pay investors a set amount each quarter, and the top ones increase their payouts over time, so investors can build an annuity-like cash stream.

 With the COVID stock market meltdown, many of the stock prices decreased substantially.
 Most of the stocks that pay dividends were also impacted as investors fear that the dividend payout ratio will decrease or worse, the company will stop paying dividends for some time.
 However, this is the best time to buy those stocks at a discount.
 When COVID becomes a new norm, or people develop herd immunity, or the vaccine is finally here the companies will go back to normal business.
 At this moment they will go back to paying the dividends they were paying before.
-This will benefit you 2 ways:
+This will benefit you in 2 ways:

 1. You will be receiving a higher dividend payout for your stocks than those who will buy later as you paid less for each stock.

 2. Your stocks are likely to appreciate with time.

 3. A general benefit of stocks with dividends is the increasing dividend payout.
 If you pick a good company that keeps growing its earnings, over time it will be paying bigger dividends.
 This means your personal yield is increasing with time and can go above 10% or even 15% which is a very good return even comparing to some of the best mutual funds.